-It’s becoming an increasingly common sight these days to see children using smartphones.
+It's becoming an increasingly common sight these days to see a child using a smartphone.

 Smartphones are seen as a viable investment for your children.
 They keep them occupied while you work, the presence of a phone on them also means that you can contact them at any time.
 All in all, the hundreds of dollars spent seem like a reasonable price to pay for the benefits such a thing offers.